-At the lower scale of growth, the effects in Charnwood would be neutral.
-For Blaby, the effects would be less pronounced compared to A3, and might be more suited to the use of smaller site options.
+At the lower scale of growth, as for other options, the effects in Charnwood would be neutral.
+For Blaby, the effects would be less pronounced compared to A3, and might be more suited to the use of smaller site options which may have fewer associated health benefits.
 Therefore, the effects are less certain and so potential minor positive effects are predicted.